charlestolley/python-snmp/docs/source/snmp.rst

    .. note::

-      User-Based security is not only the only security model supported by this library, it's also, so far as I know, the only security model defined for SNMPv3.
+      Not only is User-Based security the only security model supported by this library, it's also, so far as I know, the only security model defined for SNMPv3.
 The library is designed to be flexibile, so it could theoretically support other models, but for sake of clarity and simplicity, this class